Gabo-Tor/pendulum/README.md

 ## History Wrapper

-A history wrapper is used to maintain the last three observations and actions taken by the agent.
+A history wrapper is used to maintain the last observations and actions taken by the agent.
 This provides the agent with short-term memory and context, effectively restoring the Markov property of the environment.
 This is necessary because certain state variables (such as \$\dot{\theta}\$ or the propeller speed) are not directly observable from a single timestep.

 ## State-Space Representation